abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 emotional content or aren’t really aware of it.
 Some people can be very much in their heads and rational, absorbed in thought, analysis or speculation.
 Others can be absorbed in some mood, positive or negative.
-But mindfulness is that which is in the background containing all of those experiences.
+But mindfulness is that which is in the background, containing all of those experiences.

 That’s what we want to cultivate—that capacity to observe whatever it is